UTSA vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- These two squads combine to allow 40 points per game, 17.5 fewer than this contest's over/under.
+- This contest's over/under is 19.5 points greater than the 40 these two squads combine to surrender per game this season.

-- The Roadrunners and their opponents have scored an average of 61.0 points per game in 2021, 3.5 more than Saturday's total.
+- Roadrunners games have an average total of 59.0 points this season, 0.5 fewer than Saturday's over/under.

 UTSA Stats and Trends

-- The Roadrunners came out on top 54-0 last time out when they faced the Lamar Cardinals.
-The Roadrunners covered the spread as 38-point favorites.
+- Thus far this season UTSA has two wins against the spread.

-- The Roadrunners have always covered the spread this season when favored by 13 points or more.
+- The Roadrunners covered the spread in their only game when favored by 13 points or more.

-- Find the latest odds and place your bets on the Roadrunners to cover the spread at SISportsbook.

-- UTSA's games this year have gone over the total in one out of three opportunities (33.3%).

-- UTSA is 3-0 against the spread and 2-0 overall in games when it puts up more than 25.0 points.
+- UTSA is 2-0 against the spread and 2-0 overall this season when the team records more than 25.0 points.

-- The Roadrunners have turned the ball over one time this season, three fewer than the Blue Raiders have forced (4).
+- This year, the Roadrunners have one turnover, three fewer than the Blue Raiders have takeaways (4).

+- Find the latest spread and moneyline odds for UTSA at SISportsbook.

 Middle Tennessee Stats and Trends